Alaska, To Drive or Not To Drive…

 Driving to Alaska from the lower-48 means crossing Canada and driving all or some of the Alaska Highway (aka Alaskan Highway or Alaska-Canada Highway or simply the Alcan).
 This 1000+ mile highway starts in Dawson Creek, British Columbia. and runs to Delta Junction, AK.

-An alternative route, from the west coast, is the Stewart-Cassiar (pronounced like caviar) or simply Cassiar Highway which runs about 500 miles from Kitwanga, B.C. north and joins the Alcan near Watson Lake, Yukon Territory.
+An alternative route, from the west coast, is the Stewart-Cassiar (pronounced like caviar) or simply Cassiar Highway.
+This runs about 500 miles from Kitwanga, B.C. to the north and joins the Alcan near Watson Lake, Yukon Territory.

 The Alcan is the major land route that connects Alaska and is open year-round.
 Another option is to take the Top of the World Highway which is accessed by ferrying across the Yukon River in Dawson City.

 All routes are different and interesting in their own right.
 What we have not done is taken a car/RV ferry on the Alaska Marine Highway system.
 We’ll share more about Canada in separate posts.